Hourai42/Grimly/README.md

 Possibly implementing a flag system or making sure it exists before mallocing.
 Or simply setting it to NULL everytime, so if you don't MALLOC it's just null.
 [ ]

 6. The rule of speed is to minimize function calls, iterations, and operations.
+You used way too many function calls and checks for what should have been an extremely simple validation.

 7. LLDB USAGE: Add -g to compile flags, lldb -- (program name) (input), b main, run, gui, n for newline, s for side, h for help.